nextgis/docs_ngweb/source/webmaps_client.rst

 Choose **Edit** to modify the selected layer.
 To complete the process, open the dropdown menu again and select **Stop editing** (`read more here <https://docs.nextgis.com/docs_ngweb/source/feature_edit.html#edit-mode>`_).

-**Filter** allows to display only the features fitting a given rule.
+**Filter** allows to display only the features fitting `set conditions <https://docs.nextgis.com/docs_ngweb/source/webmaps_client.html#filter>`_.

 Using **Description** option you can view the description of the selected layer, added during creation or editing of the layer.

 **Zoom to layer** option allows you to zoom a map so that the selected layer takes up all the visible map area.

-When the **Identifiable** flag is on, a click on the map opens the Identify panel with the information about the layer feature.
+When the **Identifiable** flag is on, a click on the map opens the `Identify panel <https://docs.nextgis.com/docs_ngweb/source/webmaps_client.html#ngw-webmaps-client-ident>`_ with the information about the layer feature.
 Untick it to have the layer ignored by the identification.

 See how it works in our video: